Parry Nickerson: Green Bay Packers

 Nickerson signed with the Green Bay Packers on September 7, 2020.
 He was placed on injured reserve on October 20, 2020.
 He was designated to return from injured reserve on January 20, 2021, and began practicing with the team again, but he was not activated before the end of the postseason.

 Minnesota Vikings

 On May 17, 2021, Nickerson signed with the Minnesota Vikings.
-He was waived on August 31, 2021 and re-signed to the practice squad the next day.
-He signed a reserve/future contract with the Vikings on January 10, 2022.
+He was waived on August 31, and re-signed to the practice squad the next day.
+Nickerson signed a reserve/future contract with the Vikings on January 10, 2022.

 Nickerson was released by the Vikings on August 30, 2022.
 He was signed to the practice squad one day later.
-He was released on September 27.
+Nickerson was released on September 27.
 He was re-signed on November 15.

+Miami Dolphins

+On August 6, 2023, Nickerson signed with the Miami Dolphins.
+On October 28, following the activation of Jalen Ramsey, Nickerson was released by the Dolphins.
+He was re-signed to the practice squad two days later.
+He was not signed to a reserve/future contract after the season and thus became a free agent upon the expiration of his practice squad contract.

+Philadelphia Eagles

+On June 7, 2024, Nickerson signed with the Philadelphia Eagles.
+He was released on August 26.
+Nickerson was signed to the practice squad on October 15.
+Nickerson won a Super Bowl championship when the Eagles defeated the Kansas City Chiefs 40–22 in Super Bowl LIX.
+He signed a reserve/future contract with Philadelphia on February 14, 2025.

+On August 26, 2025, Nickerson was released by the Eagles as part of final roster cuts and re-signed to the practice squad the next day.
+On September 24, he was signed to the active roster.
+On October 27, Nickerson was released ahead of the return of Jakorian Bennett from injured reserve, but then re-signed to the Eagles' practice squad the following day.